Alberta PNP Requirements: Eligibility, Language, and Work Experience

 - Proof of employer legitimacy (business registration, tax filings)

-- Police clearance certificates for each country where you lived 6+ months
+- Police clearance certificates for each country where you lived at least 6 months since age 18

 Reference letters are one of the most common refusal triggers.
-They must describe your actual daily duties in language that reflects the NOC code's main duties — not just a list of your job titles and dates.
+They must describe your actual duties in language that aligns with the NOC code's main duties without copying the NOC description verbatim — not just a list of your job titles and dates.

 For the complete AAIP document checklist, a reference letter template matched to each priority occupation, and a status timing worksheet, the Canada PNP Alberta Guide covers all worker streams in detail.